kimcamp33/PyBer_Analysis/README.md

 ## Summary

 An overview of the data shows a correlation between city sizes and fares.
 The more rural market has higher fares but less rides and less drivers.
 The urban market has lower fares but more drivers and more rides.
-The suburban market falls between in regards to rides and fares.
+The suburban market falls between urban and rural markets in regards to rides and fares.

 ![image](https://user-images.githubusercontent.com/99801608/161674060-b05a3885-0fd0-47e9-bd4e-a355c8511b93.png)